Kelty (company): History

 The company was started in 1952 by Asher "Dick" Kelty (September 13, 1919 – January 12, 2004), who was one of the first gear designers to produce and market an external-frame backpack designed specifically for civilian use.
 He is considered to be the inventor of the aluminum-framed backpack.
 Kelty was also the provider of gear in the 1970s cult classic TV series The Land Of The Lost.

 Products

-Kelty products are widely sold by large outdoor outfitters such as Eastern Mountain Sports and REI, Kelty is one of a few companies that still specializes in external-frame backpacks for outdoors use.
-Kelty released approximately 170 products / 253 models.
-Tent is one of core products of Kelty.
-Kelty tent made by high-quality materials.
-The tent fabric is made of Polyester which is more long-lasting than Nylon and the poles are made of DAC aluminum.
+Kelty products are widely sold by large outdoor outfitters such as Eastern Mountain Sports and REI, and Kaviso, among others.
+Kelty is one of a few companies that still specializes in external-frame backpacks for outdoors use.
+Kelty released approximately 170 products / 253 models with annual catalog updates.
+Tents are one of the core products of Kelty.
+Kelty tents are made of high-quality materials.
+Kelty tent fabrics are made of Polyester, which is longer-lasting than Nylon, and the poles are made of lightweight aluminum.
+Kelty's focus as a brand remains budget friendly outdoor gear for camping and backpacking.
+Kelty also maintains a tactical / military spec division for government supply needs.